ShivaCharanReddyK/StreamlitPDF/README.md

 Once the Streamlit application is running:

 1. In the sidebar of the application, there's an option to upload documents.
-You can upload PDF, DOCX, or TXT files.
+You can upload PDF files.
 2. After uploading a document, you can ask questions about its content in the text input field labeled "Question:".
 After submitting a question, the application will generate a response.
 3. The application maintains a chat history, displaying both the user's questions and the generated responses.